Sharp upper bounds for the number of fixed points components of two and three symmetries of handlebodies: Preliminaries and previous results

-Next we recall a simple criterion for lifting loops which we will need in the structure description of the dihedral extended Schottky groups.
+We recall a simple criterion for lifting loops which we will need in Section \ref{Sec:dihedral}.
 This is a direct consequence of the Equivariant Loop Theorem \cite{M-Y}, whose proof is based on minimal surfaces, that is, surfaces that minimize locally the area.
-In \cite{Hidalgo:Auto} a proof which only uses arguments proper to (planar) Kleinian groups is provided.
-A {\it function group} is a pair $(G,\Delta)$, where $G$ is a finitely generated Kleinian group and $\Delta$ is a $G$-invariant connected component of its region of discontinuity.
+In \cite{Hidalgo:Auto} there is provided a proof whose arguments is proper to (planar) Kleinian groups.
+A {\it function group} is a pair $(K,\Delta)$, where $K$ is a finitely generated Kleinian group and $\Delta$ is a $K$-invariant connected component of its region of discontinuity.

-\begin{theo}\cite{Hidalgo:Auto, M-Y} Let $(G,\Delta)$ be a torsion free function group uniformizing a closed Riemann surface $S$ of genus $g \geq 2$, that is, there is a regular covering $P:\Delta \to S$ with $G$ as the group of covering transformations, and let $H$ be a group of automorphism of $S$.
-Then, $H$ lifts to the above regular planar covering if and only if there is a collection $\mathcal F$ of pairwise disjoint simple loops on $S$ such that: \begin{itemize} \item[(i)] $\mathcal F$ defines the regular planar covering $P:\Delta \to S$; and \item[(ii)] $\mathcal F$ is invariant under the action of $H$. \end{itemize} \end{theo}
+\begin{theo}\cite{Hidalgo:Auto, M-Y} Let $(K,\Delta)$ be a torsion free function group such that $S=\Delta/K$ is a closed Riemann surface of genus $g \geq 2$.
+Let $P:\Delta \to S$ a regular covering with $K$ as its deck group.
+If $H$ is a group of automorphism of $S$, then it lifts to the above regular planar covering if and only if there is a collection $\mathcal F$ of pairwise disjoint simple loops on $S$ such that: \begin{itemize} \item[(i)] $\mathcal F$ defines the regular planar covering $P:\Delta \to S$; and \item[(ii)] $\mathcal F$ is invariant under the action of $H$. \end{itemize} \end{theo}